quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-browser-extensions/types-of-bex.md

   const $q = useQuasar()
   const drawerIsOpen = ref(true)

-  function drawerToggled () {
+  async function drawerToggled () {
-    $q.bex
-      .send('wb.drawer.toggle', {
+    await $q.bex.send('wb.drawer.toggle', {
       open: drawerIsOpen.value // So it knows to make it bigger / smaller })
-      .then(r => {

     // Only set this once the promise has resolved so we can see the entire slide animation. drawerIsOpen.value = !drawerIsOpen.value
-      })
   }

   return { drawerToggled }